 - Official college transcript(s), if applicable

 - Completion of high school biology (with lab) and college preparatory mathematics with a grade of C or higher (or vocational training in Dental Assisting.
 College courses may be substituted for any of these courses.

 - TOEFL scores are required for students for whom English is a second language

 Accepted students must show proof of the following:

-- Medical and legal clearances (or of application in progress).
+- Medical and legal clearances.
 Process for submission of these documents will be mailed to students with their admissions packet.
 All forms are managed electronically via Certified Background and updated annually (see tuition page for additional fees):

 - Child Abuse Clearance